acepoblete/vue2-ios-pwa-prompt/README.md

 ## Usage

-1. Add `vue-ios-pwa-prompt` as a dependency using `yarn add vue-ios-pwa-prompt`.
+1. Add `vue2-ios-pwa-prompt` as a dependency using `yarn add vue2-ios-pwa-prompt`.

 2. Import into your project:

 ```
-import PWAPrompt from 'vue-ios-pwa-prompt'
+import PWAPrompt from 'vue2-ios-pwa-prompt'
 ```

 3. Render the component: